Planning for Dynamics 365 User Adoption

 There are 10 major ingredients to a successful Dynamics 365 user adoption:

 - Training and Reinforcement

-Missing a single ingredient may not mean failure, but missing several ingredients or applying insufficient ingredients, the greater risk to the CRM user adoption.
-Perfection is not attainable in any organization so always strive for excellence and improvement in each of these areas.
+Missing a single ingredient may not mean failure, but missing several ingredients or applying insufficient ingredients may lead to failed user adoption — a costly mistake, to say the least.
+Perfection is not attainable in any organization, so always strive for excellence and improvement in each of these areas.

 When planning your CRM user adoption, strive to keep the initial phase as simple as possible.
 Taking on too much is a key point of failure.
 Many organizations change quickly; so if you design a system and are still building it a year later, you are now working on an outdated design.